Amarine9331/damarinebio.github.io/_pages/about.md

 Welcome to my home page!

+I will post the link to my PhD defense on this page, stay tuned !

 _I will start a post-doc with [Maks Ovsjanikov](https://scholar.google.fr/citations?user=0IsSPNEAAAAJ&hl=en) next year on the use of surface methods for learning on the surface of proteins !_

 I am a PhD student with